mateusjunges/laravel-invite-codes/README.md

 The code above will create 10 new invite codes which can be used 10 times each, and will expire in 30 days from now.

 ## Redeeming invite codes
-To redeem a invite code, you can use the `redeem` method:
+To redeem an invite code, you can use the `redeem` method:

 ```php
 \Junges\InviteCodes\Facades\InviteCodes::redeem('YOUR-INVITE-CODE');
 ```

 When any invite is redeemed, the `InviteRedeemedEvent` will be dispatched.

 ## Redeeming invite codes without dispatching events

 If you want to redeem an invite codes without dispatch the `InviteRedeemedEvent`, you can use the `withoutEvents()` method: